 Three Love Songs for Soprano (2015 - 16)

-This cycle has meant a great deal to me on a personal level, and it is with the deepest love and utmost affection that I dedicate these songs to Erin White.
+This cycle has meant a great deal to me on a personal level.
+These songs are dedicated to my wife and life partner, Erin Whitfield.